realhungerpangs/debut/README.md

-currently there are two users: ubuntu and achal
+currently there are three users: ubuntu, achal and manas